Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Introduction

-This is new already for $n=3$ where the asymptotic Weyl's law for $\SL_3(\Z)$ was first established by Miller~\cite{Miller01}, and for $\SL_n(\Z)$, $n\ge 2$, by M\"uller~\cite{Muller07}.
-Under the assumption that the lattice $G(\Q)\cap K_f$ is neat a stronger version of~\eqref{weyllaw} with remainder $t^{d-1}(\log t)^n$ is proved by Lapid--M\"uller~\cite{LM09}.
+which was also established in an unpublished manuscript of the second-named author.
+This is new already for $n=3$.
+The asymptotic Weyl's law, i.e., without remainder term, was established for $\SL_3(\Z)$ by Miller~\cite{Miller01}, for $\SL_n(\Z)$, $n\ge 3$, by M\"uller~\cite{Muller07}, and for quasi-split reductive groups by~Lindenstrauss--Venkatesh~\cite{LV07}. \end{example}

+\begin{remark} Conditional on the assumption that the lattice $G(\Q)\cap K_f$ is neat, which is false in our case since $\PSL(n,\Z)$ is not torsion free, a stronger version of the Weyl's law~\eqref{weyllaw} with remainder $t^{d-1}(\log t)^{\max(3,n)}$ is due to Lapid--M\"uller~\cite{LM09}. \end{remark}